gura-lang/gura/doc/language-manual/07-Function.md

     add(x, y) = {
         x + y
     } %% {
-        `en, 'markdown', 'Takes two numbers and returns an added result.'
+        `en, 'Takes two numbers and returns an added result.'
     }

-The content in the block has a format of `{lang:symbol, format:string, help:string}` which takes following values.
+The content in the block has a format of `{lang:symbol, help:string}` which contains following elements:

 - `lang` ..
 Specifies a symbol of language that describes the help document:
   `en` for English and `ja` for Japanese, etc.
-- `format` ..
-Specifies a syntax format.
-Only `'markdown'` is available so far.
 - `help` ..
-Help string formatted in a syntax specified by `format`.
+Help string written in Markdown format.

 You can access the help information by following ways:

 - In the interactive mode, evaluating the operator `~` with a function instance would print its help information on the console.
-- Calling function `function.gethelp()` would return a `help` instance that provides information about the used language, syntax format and help string.
+- Calling function `help@function()` would return a `help` instance that provides information about the used language, syntax format and help string.

 A function may have multiple help blocks that contain explanatory texts written